 Employer-Provided vs. Individual Life Insurance: Key Differences

-Beyond the Paycheck: Understanding Group vs. Private Protection
+Group vs. Private Policy

 Life insurance is often categorized into two buckets: group coverage (employer-provided) and individual policies.
 Group life insurance is a standard component of many benefits packages, often offered as "Basic Life" at one or two times your annual salary.
 It is designed for broad accessibility, meaning almost everyone in the company is covered regardless of their health history.
 While this is a fantastic "free" perk, it is rarely sufficient to cover a 30-year mortgage, college tuition for children, and lost income for a decade.